 Melissa Luhtanen, J.D.

 Melissa Luhtanen has been appointed for a term beginning December 15, 2011 and her current term will expire on August 20, 2018.
-Ms. Luhtanen has a Juris Doctor from the University of Calgary.
-She was called to the bar in Alberta in 2000.
+Ms. Luhtanen is a lawyer and has a Juris Doctor from the University of Calgary.
+Ms. Luhtanen was called to the Alberta Bar in 2000.

-Ms. Luhtanen has twelve years of experience as a conciliator, investigator and educator in the field of human rights.
+Ms. Luhtanen has over fifteen years of experience as a conciliator and investigator in the field of human rights.
 She conducted investigations and conciliations for the Alberta Human Rights Commission up until 2008.
-Ms. Luhtanen has trained people from different sectors, including business, judiciary, government, and education, on analyzing discrimination and duty to accommodate cases.
-She has written numerous articles that provide education and information on these topics and other human rights principles.
+Ms. Luhtanen is a skilled educator and speaker who has worked with all sectors including business, judiciary, police, government and education, to interpret human rights laws regarding discrimination and harassment.

 Duncan Marsden, LL.B. (with French)

 Duncan Marsden has been appointed for a term ending August 20, 2018.
 He received a Law degree (with French) from Leicester University in 1996.
 Mr. Marsden was called to the England and Wales (Solicitor) Bar in 2000 and called to the Alberta Bar in 2009.